House of Santen

-The von Santen or von Zanten family (spelled variously, also including van Santen, van Zanten) is an old German noble family from the Rhineland.
-One of the oldest extant German aristocratic families, they belong to the Uradel (‘ancient nobility’) of the Prince-Bishopric of Münster, a principality of the Holy Roman Empire.
+The von Santen or von Zanten family name (spelled variously, also including van Santen, van Zanten) is a toponymic surname derived from the town of Xanten on the Rhine (Dutch: Santen), one of a number of Dutch van-names taken from towns in the Rhineland and Westphalia.
+Several distinct noble and patrician families adopted this name independently in different regions of the Holy Roman Empire and the Low Countries.
+This article groups them by shared name; a genealogical link between branches is noted only where it has actually been documented.

-History
+Münster and East Frisian branch (Uradel)

+One of the oldest extant German aristocratic families of this name belongs to the Uradel ('ancient nobility') of the Prince-Bishopric of Münster, a principality of the Holy Roman Empire.

-The earliest known member of the family is Johannes de Santen, a Ministerial of the Prince-Bishop of Münster circa 1295.
+The earliest known member of this branch is Johannes de Santen, a Ministerial of the Prince-Bishop of Münster circa 1295.
 The family served the Prince-Bishops as knights for several centuries until moving north to the County of East Friesland following the Reformation.
 There, they joined the patriciate of Emden and became considerable landowners in the surrounding areas and, after 1744, other parts of Prussia.
-Eventually the family dispersed, and members now live all over the world.
+All living members of this specific branch today are descended from Hans Paul von Santen (1578–1641).